smethwick/tubes-redux/README.md

 if you want to install it as a pwa. if not, go to the 3-dot menu in the top right, then go to more tools > create shortcut (or apps > install this site as an app on edge).

-i think firefox is planning on supporting these at some point, but knowing mozilla, firefox will probably stop existing before that happens.
+i think firefox is planning on supporting these at some point but – knowing mozilla – firefox will probably stop existing before that happens.

 ## help out